Remains of Roman Britain can be found everywhere, from walls left in our cities to forts and villas in the countryside.

-The soldiers built the Temple to the god Mithras around AD 200, which was destroyed around AD 350.
-Mithraism was a Roman religion inspired by a god originally worshipped in the Eastern Empire.
+The soldiers built the Temple of the god Mithras around AD 200, which was destroyed around AD 350.
+Mithraism was a Roman religion inspired by a god initially worshipped in the Eastern Empire.

 Three altars found were dedicated by commanding officers of the unit stationed here, the First Cohort of Batavians from the Rhineland.
 The Temple is free to visit.

 Established around AD 55 as a frontier post, Wroxeter Roman City was named ‘Viroconium’ after the local British tribe of the Cornovii was subdued, and their capital was moved from the Wrekin to Wroxeter.

 At its peak, it is thought to have been the fourth-largest settlement in Roman Britain, with a population of more than 15,000.
 It became one of the first archaeological sites in Britain to become a tourist attraction open to the public.